tulasiram58827/TTS_TFLite/README.md

 In the future, we may add more models.

 <small> *Currently, conversion of the Glow TTS model is unavailable (refer to the issue [here](https://github.com/pytorch/pytorch/issues/50009)). </small>
+** Currently, Forward Tacotron only supports ONNX Conversion.
+There is a problem while converting to TensorFlow Graph Format.
+(Refer tot this [issue](https://github.com/onnx/onnx-tensorflow/issues/853) for more details).

 **Notes:**